 These spiders are solidly built with a variable colour and markings.
 The front legs in males are strongly thickened.
 They often scurry around in the undergrowth and low vegetation, looking for prey.

 Synageles is a genus of ant-mimic spiders.
 They are quite small (about 4 mm.) and closely resemble ants in behavior and appearance.
-They walk around busily and move theirrhythmically up and down.
-In addition, they lift the first pair of legs, so it seems like they have antennae.
-In the male, the is slightly constricted in the middle.
+They walk around busily and move their abdomen rhythmically up and down.
+In addition, they lift pair of legs I, so it seems like they have antennae.
+In the male, the abdomen is slightly constricted in the middle.

 These colourful spiders mainly occur in Africa and parts of Asia.
 In Europe, two species can be found in the Mediterranean area.